Food Services and Programs

 Summer is a difficult time for families struggling with food insecurity due to the absence of meals provided for children while they are in school.
 Second Harvest Food Bank of Northeast Tennessee meets the needs of families through the Summer Food Service Program (SFSP).

-Food is distributed to children in our SFSP program using two models 1) a traditional Summer Food Service program model at stationary sites and 2) a mobile distribution model, our Lunch Express buses.
-The SFSP menu that meets USDA requirements is planned for a two-week cycle SHFBNT uses a combination of packed meals and Thaw & Serve meals.
-An example of a thaw & serve meal is a Frozen sandwich, cheese stick, applesauce, juice, and milk.
-An example of a packed breakfast is cereal, whole grain snack, juice, and milk.
-An example of a packed lunch is hummus, whole grain tortilla chips, sunflower seeds, canned peaches, craisins, and milk.
+Food is distributed to children in our SFSP program using two models 1) a traditional Summer Food Service program model at stationary sites and 2) a mobile distribution model at state-approved non-congregate locations.
+The SFSP menu meets USDA requirements and is planned for a two-week cycle using a combination of packaged and Thaw & Serve meals.

 Senior Grocery Program